Web Banner-01

 • “Pesticide Export Release Certificate” – (Certification: Valid for only 3 months from the date of issuance):

-The export release certificate for Chinese pesticides is issued by the MOA, and the export tariffs codes “2932209011 (Brodifacoum)” and “2932209013 (Bromadiolone)” have been included in the relevant Chinese pesticide management regulations (the “Catalogue of the People’s Republic of China for the Administration of the Import and Export of Pesticides,” currently the 2022 edition).
+The export release certificate for Chinese pesticides is issued by the MARA, and the export tariffs codes “2932209011 (Brodifacoum)” and “2932209013 (Bromadiolone)” have been included in the relevant Chinese pesticide management regulations (the “Catalogue of the People’s Republic of China for the Administration of the Import and Export of Pesticides,” currently the 2022 edition).

 (https://www.gov.cn/zhengce/zhengceku/2021-12/31/5665804/files/a690fececdf44b9aba505e6e40bb19ae.doc)